-The table consists of a nested list of sublists, tuples and/or dictionaries.
-The first item in a sublist indicates the type of the container to be constructed.
+The first item in a list indicates the type of the container or object to be constructed.
 The following types are available:

-- seq: defines a sequence of top-level windows to be created - hpanel: a horizontal panel of containers, with handles to size them - vpanel: a vertical panel of containers, with handles to size them - · hbox: a horizontal panel of containers of fixed size - vbox: a vertical panel of containers of fixed size - ws: a workspace that allows a plugin or a channel viewer to be loaded into it.
-A workspace can be configured in four ways: as a tabbed notebook (wstype="tabs"), as a stack (wstype="stack"), as an MDI (Multiple Document Interface, wstype="mdi") or a grid (wstype="grid"). - widget: a preconstructed widget passed in.
+- seq: defines a sequence of top-level windows to be created - hpanel: a horizontal panel of containers, with handles to size them - vpanel: a vertical panel of containers, with handles to size them - hbox: a horizontal panel of containers of fixed size - vbox: a vertical panel of containers of fixed size - ws: a workspace that allows a plugin or a channel viewer to be loaded into it.
+A workspace can be configured in four ways: as a tabbed notebook (wstype="tabs"), as a stack (wstype="stack"), as an MDI (Multiple Document Interface, wstype="mdi") or a grid (wstype="grid").

-In every case the second item in the sublist is a dictionary that provides some optional parameters that modify the characteristics of the container.
+In every case the second item in the sublist is a dictionary that provides some optional parameters that modify the characteristics of the widget.
 If there is no need to override the default parameters the dictionary can simply be empty.
-The optional third and following items are specifications for nested content.

-All types of containers honor the following parameters:
+All types of containers honor the following parameters in this dict: